-The reason many LLC state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect the other members (owners) of the LLC from personal debts of other members that are unrelated to the LLC and its business.
-With a single member LLC ("SMLLC"), the rationale for limiting creditors' remedies disappears because there are no other LLC members to protect.
-Because of this, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
+The reason many state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect LLC members (owners) from the personal debts of other members that are unrelated to the LLC and its business.
+Without charging order protection, LLC members could be forced into sharing management and control of the LLC with a member's personal creditor.
+Charging orders avoid this outcome by giving creditors the right to distributions only.
+With a single-member LLC (SMLLC), there are no other members to protect so the rationale for limiting creditors to a charging order disappears.
+Recognizing this, the LLC laws and court decisions in some states make a distinction between multi-member and SMLLCs and don't limit personal creditors of owners of SMLLCs to the charging order remedy.

-To avoid issues with liability protection and SMLLCs, your LLC should have at least two members.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.
+However, this is an evolving area of law and different rules regarding SMLLC owner’s protection from creditors could apply in a bankruptcy.
+Some bankruptcy courts have held that when an SMLLC owner files for bankruptcy, the SMLLC becomes part of the bankruptcy estate and the bankruptcy trustee may dissolve it and sell its assets to pay the bankrupt owner's creditors.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Connecticut LLC.
+This will give you more protection in the event you file for bankruptcy or if you become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

-For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.
+For more information on LLCs and the limited liability protection they offer, see Limited Liability Protection and LLCs: A 50-State Guide.